-- Secured a unanimous multimillion-dollar jury verdict for a publicly traded technology company in a RICO and trade secret theft case in federal court.
-This verdict ranked among the 50 largest Texas verdicts of 2021.
+- RICO & Trade Secrets: Won a unanimous multimillion-dollar jury verdict for a publicly traded tech company—ranked among the Top 50 Texas Verdicts of 2021.

-- Won a unanimous jury verdict for a major manufacturer and military contractor in a trademark infringement and false designation of origin case (Lanham Act) in state court.
+- Trademark Dispute: Secured a unanimous jury verdict for a major manufacturer and military contractor in a Lanham Act trial.

-- Obtained a unanimous defense verdict in under ten minutes in a state district court trial.
+- Defense Wins: Obtained a unanimous defense verdict in under 10 minutes in state district court.

-- Secured summary judgment on behalf of YETI Coolers in a putative class action.
+- Summary judgment for YETI Coolers in a putative class action;

-- Obtained summary judgment for a leading Texas home builder in a groundbreaking architectural copyright dispute.
+- Summary judgment for a leading Texas homebuilder in a precedent-setting architectural copyright case;

-- Secured dismissal of all claims with prejudice for an international electronics company on the eve of trial.
+- Dismissal with prejudice for an international electronics company on the eve of trial.

 Commercial Dispute